sokolhessnerlab/sokolhessnerlab.github.io/index.md

 ## Human Subjects Training

-Last but certainly not least, when working with human data, it's **critical that you complete the required Institutional Review Board (IRB) training**.
+Last but certainly not least, when working with people (including data from people) in a scientific context, you are **required to complete the Institutional Review Board (IRB) training**.
 The [DU IRB](https://www.du.edu/orsp/research-compliance/human-subject-research/about-irb) uses the [CITI Program](http://www.citiprogram.org) to administer, certify, and track researchers' training.
 Here's how to do it:
 1. Go to [http://www.citiprogram.org](http://www.citiprogram.org) and create an account if you don't already have one.
 2. Then, following [the DU IRB's training instructions](https://www.du.edu/orsp/research-compliance/human-subject-research/training-requirements), link your account to the _University of Denver_ and specify your role and the kind of research you do (Social Behavioral Educational Research, abbreviated _SBER_).
 3. Complete the following courses: